-Gard's objective for its investment portfolio is to maximise long-term investment returns within its risk appetite and accompanying risk tolerances.
-Hence, the Gard group seeks to take on those investment risks that are expected to be rewarded over the long-term, in the form of excess returns relative to liabilities, in a diversified manner.
-The combination of assets and investment management approaches shall be selected to be consistent with the investment objectives, risk tolerances and investment constraints detailed in the Investment Policy and in the Risk Management Policy.
+Gard's objective for its investment portfolio is to maximise long-term investment returns within its risk appetite and risk tolerances.
+Hence, the Gard group seeks to take on investment risks that are expected to be rewarded over the long-term, in the form of excess returns relative to liabilities, in a diversified manner.
+The combination of assets and investment management approaches shall be consistent with the investment objectives, risk tolerances and investment constraints detailed in the Investment Policy and in the Risk Management Policy.

 The currency exposure and maturity profile of the investments should broadly reflect the Gard group's liability structure, liquidity and cash flow requirements and solvency position.
 In effect, Gard considers its investment strategy on a holistic basis and assesses the risks of its investment portfolio on a net basis, after allowing for liabilities.
-Derivatives are permitted, but shall only be used for risk mitigation, efficient portfolio management or cost efficient execution.
+Derivatives are permitted, but shall only be used for risk mitigation, efficient portfolio management or cost-efficient execution.

 As a general principle, Gard does not rely only on one source of information to base its investments decisions on.
 Gard uses information provided by third parties (e.g. financial institutions, asset managers and rating agencies) in addition to an internal assessment of risk and return.
-The internal risk capital model provides an estimate of the Solvency Capital Requirement of a new investment.